 Soon-to-be Tropical Storm Bill will continue to move to the north-northwest overnight before beginning a northward trek across the state of Texas once it makes landfall.
 The remnants of the storm should remain intact through Texas, and into Oklahoma, spreading tropical moisture into these areas, which will exacerbate the flooding issues this region has dealt with over the past month.
+Flooding, of course, leads to water damage in many properties; property owners will then want to enlist the services of a company like Water Damage Restoration of Austin in order to deal with the resulting devastation.
 The best “guess” for the track of the center of the storm is just west of the I-35 corridor.
 The heaviest rain tends to fall to just to the east of the center of a cyclone, so a large area along and just east of the I-35 corridor–as well as the Texas Coast, will see several inches of rainfall through Thursday.
 Widespread 3-7″ rainfall accumulations look likely with some areas, especially near the Texas Coast and just east of I-35, may see isolated 7-12″+.
 Please note, a track difference of 50 miles to the west west or 50 miles east will have HUGE implications on this forecast.

 Our Projected Rainfall Totals: